jrmarino/AdaBase/res_std_field.md

 machine.
 </p>

-<h3>Type AdaBase.Results.std_field</h3>
+<h3>Type AdaBase.Results.Std_Field</h3>
 <p>
-The std_field object holds the result in its format type, and also allows conversions to other types.
+The Std_Field object holds the result in its format type, and also allows conversions to other types.
 There are currently 20 data types, and the result often can be retrieved as multiple types.
 The "is_null" function will indicate if the value is marked as "null" in the database and the